-Ellen Lloyd - AncientPages.com - It’s a common ancient superstition that a horse is a symbol of good luck.
-The lucky emblem's status has survived over the centuries and many ancient societies considered a horseshoe to be sacred.
-In modern times, there are still debates how a horseshoe should be positioned in order to bring good luck and ward off evil spirits.
+Ellen Lloyd - AncientPages.com - It's a common ancient superstition that a horse symbolizes good luck.
+The lucky emblem's status has survived over the centuries, and many ancient societies considered a horseshoe sacred.
+There are still debates about how a horseshoe should be positioned to bring good luck and ward off evil spirits in modern times.

-The ancient history of how the horseshoe became associated with good luck is rather interesting.
+The ancient history of how the horseshoe became associated with good luck is rather fascinating.

 Horseshoes Were Made By Blacksmiths Who Possessed Supernatural Skills

-One reason why horseshoes were considered lucky was because they were made by blacksmiths who held a high status in the society.
+One reason horseshoes were considered lucky was that they were made by blacksmiths who held a high status in society.
 It was believed that blacksmiths possessed supernatural skills and knowledge of white magic against witchery.

-There were many famous blacksmith, such as for example Wayland the Smith who was a legendary master blacksmith and Lord of the Elves.
-Wayland the Smith was known under different names in the folklore of many ancient cultures; in French, he is Galand, in German folklore, this prominent figure is known as Wieland, in Norse mythology the smith is called Volund.
+There were many famous blacksmiths, such as Wayland the Smith, a legendary master blacksmith, and Lord of the Elves.
+Wayland the Smith was known under different names in the folklore of many ancient cultures; in French, he is Galand.
+In German folklore, this prominent figure is known as Wieland.
+In Norse mythology, the Smith is called Volund.

 Fairies Were Afraid Of Iron

-Ancient myths and legends tell stories about fairy folk that during the Stone Age period lived what is now Northern Europe and the British Isles.
+Ancient myths and legends tell stories about fairy folk that lived what is now Northern Europe and the British Isles during the Stone Age period.

 Around 400 B.C.
-Celtic tribes invaded the lands and the fairy people had to hide in forests where they camouflaged themselves by wearing green clothes.
-Sometimes, the Celts encountered the mysterious, magical "little people" living in the woods, who were also referred to as elves and goblins.
+Celtic tribes invaded the lands, and the fairy people had to hide in forests where they camouflaged themselves by wearing green clothes.
+Sometimes, the Celts encountered the mysterious, magical "little people" living in the woods.
+These tiny beings were also referred to as elves and goblins.

-Leprechaun is one of the most famous and powerful creatures of the Irish Faerie Folk.
+The leprechaun is one of the most famous and influential creatures of the Irish Faerie Folk.

-In the very distant past, it was believed that witches got their power from the fairy people.
+It was believed that witches got their power from the fairy people in the very distant past.
 The fairies were accused of causing many misfortunes among the settlers.
-People believed the creatures possessed evil powers and they could cast spells.
+People thought the creatures possessed evil powers and they could cast spells.
 However, people became convinced the fairies were afraid of iron.
 Horseshoes were made of iron, a metal that was considered sacred in ancient times.

 To ward off goblins and evil spirits from their homes, the people hung iron horseshoes over their front doors.
 "Horseshoes were doubly frightening to the little people because they looked like the Celtic moon god's crescent," Donald E. Dossey states in his book, "Holiday Folklore, Phobias, and Fun."